simonw/datasette-graphql/README.md

 This plugin sets up `/graphql` as a GraphQL endpoint for the first attached database.

+If you have multiple attached databases each will get its own endpoint at `/graphql/name_of_database`.

 ### Querying for tables and columns

 Individual tables (and SQL views) can be queried like this: